 If you have any questions about access, or if any members of your family might need additional support, please do contact our font of access knowledge, Callum on firstname.lastname@example.org and check out the accessibility pages on the website.

-We’ve put together an A-Z packing list (you can download it here).
+We’ve put together an A-Z packing list.
 If you spot something important we’ve missed, give us a yell!

 Yes, yes, we’re sure you’ll remember to bring your tent and probably some pyjamas.
 But now for the important stuff!

 CAAAAAKE!
 Bring your best baking to the Just So Bake Off, and you could win a family ticket for next year’s festival.
-Bring them to the Social Barn by 6pm, and after judging they’ll make their way to our volunteer tent to treat those superstars.
+Bring them to the New Curiosity Shop by 6pm, and after judging they’ll make their way to our volunteer tent to treat those superstars.

 Costumes, costumes, costumes.
 Dressing up is welcomed with open arms at Just So.
 Dress up for the Tribal Tournament or as whatever you like, whenever you like!

-Your dancing shoes for strutting your stuff in Jitterbug.
+Your dancing shoes for strutting your stuff in the Flamingo Lounge.

 We expanded the size of the campsites in 2015, so do spread yourself across them.
 The area nearest to the car park fills up quickest, for obvious reasons, but if you persevere and walk a little further, you’ll have more space to spread out in the parkland on the other side of the main path, especially down the hill a little towards the woods.
 This is a good direction to head in if you’re hoping to reserve camping spaces for friends.